stat545ubc-2024/mda-zhili617/output/README.md

-## The folder contains CSV files with summary tables in Task 1 of milestone 2 and RDS files for saved model objects.
+## The folder contains CSV files with summary tables in Task 1 of milestone 2 and RDS files for saved model objects in milestone 2.

 including: